 One of the most significant overall advantages a tablet POS has over fixed POS terminals is the flexibility of cloud-based mobile POS solutions.
 While we typically refer to them as handhelds in the industry, mobile wireless terminals or mPOS is more accurate.
 Over the last few years, the rapid advent of tablet devices led by the Apple iPad and Android has resulted in the decreased popularity of traditional PDAs.
 The size and weight of the tablets can be problematic; however, many prefer them because of the screen size, and now the iPad Pro may well become the most popular mobile hardware with the availability of card readers for many of the tablet-based apps.
 The iPad Mini and the iPhone that have card readers are also familiar with those who still prefer the small size and weight.

 For this study and guide; however, the type of portable device used doesn’t matter.
 The benefits are the same.
-This guide is a detailed look at the many advantages of wireless terminals compared to the fixed point of sale terminals where you can compare here.
+This guide is a detailed look at the many advantages of wireless terminals compared to a fixed point of sale terminal.
 The most efficient calculations are based on accurate statistics from your restaurant.
 Those numbers should always be used when determining the opportunity to increase profits.
 Here I will include an example in each section for illustration purposes only.

 One area that will almost certainly result in a reduction of costs is labor.
 However, the amount of the savings will vary significantly with different restaurants because of the type of restaurant, whether the local laws allow a tip credit from minimum wage and the method of compensating food and beverage runners.
 That makes it difficult to project in advance, so I will not include it in this study.
 However, I should point out that we get consistent feedback from users of mobile POS system that their labor costs have declined.